Claudia Sheinbaum: Academic career

 Sheinbaum earned a bachelor's degree in physics at UNAM in 1989, a master's degree in 1994, and a Ph.D. in energy engineering in 1995.

 Sheinbaum completed the work for her Ph.D. thesis between 1991 and 1994 at the Lawrence Berkeley National Laboratory in California.
 While working for the laboratory, she analyzed energy use in the Mexican transportation sector and published studies on the trends in Mexican building energy use.

 In 1995, Sheinbaum joined the faculty of the Institute of Engineering at UNAM.
 In 1999, she received the prize for being the best UNAM young researcher in engineering and technological innovation.

 In 2006, Sheinbaum returned to UNAM after a period in government and began publishing articles in scientific journals.

-In 2007, Sheinbaum contributed to the "Industry" chapter of the WG3 (Mitigation) report of the Intergovernmental Panel on Climate Change 4AR and, in 2013, served as a lead author for the chapter in the IPCC Fifth Assessment Report.
+In 2007, Sheinbaum contributed to the "Industry" chapter of the WG3 (Mitigation) section in the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) and, in 2013, served as a lead author for the chapter in the IPCC Fifth Assessment Report.